-When starting your play through, creating your character is the very first thing to do.
-First you build the physical attributes such as gender, selecting one of four races, and customizing their appearance.
+When starting your play, creating your character is the first thing to do.
+First, you build the physical attributes such as gender, selecting one of four races, and customizing their appearance.
 Next, it is time to choose one of three classes, including mage, rogue, and warrior.

 Although there are only three to choose from, it’s very important to choose the correct one for your desired build and play style.